Indecomposable continua as Higson coronae: Preliminaries

-\begin{proposition}[\cite{DKU}, Theorem 1.4] Let $X$ be a non-compact proper metric space and let $Y$ be a closed subspace of $X$ with the induced metric.
-Then the closure $\overline{Y}$ of $Y$ in $X^{\nu}$ is a compactification of $Y$ which is equivalent to the Higson compactification $Y^{\nu}$.
+\begin{proposition} \cite[Theorem 1.4]{DKU} Let $X$ be a non-compact proper metric space and let $Y$ be an unbounded closed subspace of $X$ with the induced metric.
+Then the closure $\overline{Y}$ of $Y$ in the Higson compactification $X^{\nu}$ of $X$ is a compactification of $Y$ which is equivalent to the Higson compactification $Y^{\nu}$ of $Y$.
 In particular, $Y^{\ast}$ is homeomorphic to the Higson corona $\nu Y$ of $Y$. \end{proposition}